Canon XS vs Sony RX100 V

 It is notable that the XS has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
+Both the XS and the RX100 V have been discontinued, but can regularly be found used on ebay.
+The XS was replaced by the Canon T3, while the RX100 V was followed by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon XS better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.